Proposed Los Angeles NFL stadiums: History

 Shortly after the Inglewood stadium was chosen, Roski shifted focus to Las Vegas, where what is now known as Allegiant Stadium was being proposed for the Raiders.
 He withdrew his involvement from the project in October 2016.

 Ultimately, the land was developed as part of the Industry Business Center, a tract of warehouses.

 Farmers Field (2010)

-Farmers Field was a proposed sports and events stadium in Downtown Los Angeles, California, United States, at the current site of the West Hall of the Los Angeles Convention Center, adjacent to Crypto.com Arena.
+Farmers Field was a proposed sports and events stadium in Downtown Los Angeles, California, United States, at the current site of the West Hall of the Los Angeles Convention Center, adjacent to Crypto.com Arena and was Phase IIII of LA Live construction.

 The project was spearheaded in 2010 by outgoing Anschutz Entertainment Group (AEG) president Tim Leiweke and former Los Angeles Avengers owner Casey Wasserman.
 The project marked AEG's second attempt at building a stadium there following a similar proposal in 2002.
 The Los Angeles City Council approved the project in a 12-0 vote in 2012, with the hope of the region fielding an NFL team for the first time since the Rams and Raiders left the Los Angeles area.